Rainyan/windows-desktop-shortcut-cleaner/README.md

 #### Add the scheduled task

-[!NOTE]<br>
+> [!NOTE]
-You may have to modify the file paths in this snippet to match your system.
+> You may have to modify the file paths in this snippet to match your system.

 ```ps1
 # Set your python path and the script path here.